ChooseWhy Choose This Program?

 Janet Shope, Professor of Sociology: Sociology of medicine, inequality, gender, and research methods

-Rory Turner, Assistant Professor of Anthropology: Cultural anthropology, Africa, ritual and symbol, folklore, cultural sustainability, performance
+Rory Turner, Assistant Professor of Anthropology: Intangible cultural heritage/folklore, cultural sustainability, anthropological theory, african expressive culture, ethnography, ritual and performance

 Mark Ingram, Professor of French: Cultural anthropology, public art and urban studies, place and space, performing arts, anthropology of Europe (France, especially)

-Goucher College Sociology/Anthropology majors and minors use study abroad as an integral component of their studies.
-Some choose to pursue semester long programs that afford them the opportunity for fieldwork and research on topics of their interest such as migration, ecotourism, genocide, sustainable development and health care provision.
-Others study with eminent scholars at international universities who offer diverse and comparative perpectives on abiding disciplinary issues in the classroom.
-Many students work with research and ideas generated by their study abroad in subsequent study in Baltimore, in internships, and in their Capstone projects
+Goucher College sociology/anthropology majors and minors use study abroad as an integral component of their studies.
+Some choose to pursue semester long programs that afford them the opportunity for fieldwork and research on topics of their interest such as migration, ecotourism, genocide, sustainable development, and health care provision.
+Others study with eminent scholars at international universities who offer diverse and comparative perspectives on abiding disciplinary issues in the classroom.
+Many students work with research and ideas generated by their study abroad in subsequent study in Baltimore, in internships, and in their Capstone projects.

 Many students also participate in Goucher College Intensive Course Abroad (ICA) courses, sometimes in addition to semester long study.
 Regardless of the type of program, study abroad is powerfully educational with the deep lessons it offers on cultural relativism and the value of the anthropological and sociological imagination for better understanding our globally connected world.